 After lunch we visit Mandor, the ancient seat of the Rathors of Marwar, where landscaped gardens surround a group of ancient Hindu temples and the cenotaphs of the rulers of Marwar, constructed in a richly mixed architectural style that incorporates Buddhist, Jain and Hindu elements.
 In this tranquil setting the visitor can reflect on six hundred years of Rajput history that began in hardship and austerity, rose to glory in bravery and chivalry, and culminated in grandiose magnificence and decadence.

-If time permits, we also visit the Old City with its jumble of noisy, colourful winding streets of distinctively Rajput vernacular architecture.
+If time permits, we also visit the Old City with its colourful winding streets of distinctively Rajput vernacular architecture, to view the crafts of the city.
 The houses are mostly three storeys, jutting out on tiers of elaborately carved corbels, their windows filled with pierced stone grillework, all uniting to form streets of great charm.
 (Overnight Jodhpur) BLD

 Jaisalmer - 2 nights